 - 2010 AK.
 ALS 100 (repealing former Alaska Stat. § 11.61.200(a)(12).

 - Alaska Stat. § 11.61.200(a)(10).
-The felon is exempt from this prohibition if he or she has written authorization to live in a dwelling in which there is a concealable weapon from a court of competent jurisdiction or from the head of the law enforcement agency of the community in which the dwelling is located.
+A person convicted of a felony is exempt from this prohibition if he or she has written authorization to live in a dwelling in which there is a concealable weapon from a court of competent jurisdiction or from the head of the law enforcement agency of the community in which the dwelling is located.
 Id.